One of the questions I get most often is: what’s in my camera bag?

 This is a 35mm film camera that I always use for detail macro shots with a 100mm lens and Fujifilm 400H 35mm color film.
 Later in the day, I will use the 70-200mm for the first look, ceremony, and toasts.
 For these shots, I prefer to use Ilford Delta 400 black and white film.
 I also love this camera with a 50mm or something wider and black and white.
 It’s the perfect combination for those in-the-moment, photojournalism shots.

-We use the Sony A1 bodies as our primary, and only digital bodies.
-The A1 is Sony’s top-of-the-line mirrorless camera and we have really enjoyed making the transition from Canon to Sony.
+We use the Sony A1 bodies as our primary digital bodies.
+The A1 is Sony’s top-of-the-line mirrorless camera.We have really enjoyed making the transition from Canon to Sony.

-You can find all the lenses I use with each of these cameras—PLUS my list of Contax bodies by joining The Abundance Plan waitlist here.
+You can find all the lenses I use with each of these cameras—PLUS my list of Contax bodies by joining The Abundance Plan waitlisthere.

 (3) Sony HVL-F60RM Flashes